1. Nepotism and Altruism in Belding’s Ground Squirrels

-[q]A three letter word for relative is [hangman].
-And, in fact, the entire phenomenon at work with the ground squirrels can be thought of as an extension of natural [hangman] that’s called [hangman] selection (use the same word that that you used earlier).
+[q]A three-letter word for relative is [hangman] (hint: it begins with “k”).
+And the entire phenomenon at work with the ground squirrels can be thought of as an extension of natural [hangman] that’s called [hangman] selection (use the same word that you used earlier).

 2. Inclusive Fitness can Motivate Altruistic Behaviors

 The title of Sherman’s published study is Nepotism and the Evolution of Alarm Calls.
 In human affairs, especially in democratic societies that are supposed to be meritocratic, nepotism has a pejorative feel to it.
 But among animals, nepotism reflects two evolutionary phenomena — inclusive fitness and kin selection — that can drive altruistic behaviors.

 Here’s how this works: what persists in the population, over time, are genes: a body is only a temporary vessel for those genes.
 So if an allele programs an individual’s behavior so that they are willing to sacrifice their lives to save the lives of their offspring, it makes evolutionary sense.
 The sacrifice will have the effect of maintaining (or increasing, depending on the number of offspring saved) one’s genetic representation in the population.

 By the same logic, it might also make sense to sacrifice oneself for other relatives, even if they’re not direct offspring.
 For example, I share half of my genes with my siblings.
 An allele that programmed my behavior to sacrifice myself for two siblings would be a 1:1 trade in terms of that allele’s representation in the gene pool.
 An allele that programmed me to sacrifice myself for 3 siblings would increase that allele’s representation in the gene pool.